 Plan of attack

-If your allocated time is first thing in the morning, and you have already have your tickets in hand, you can enter through the Puerta de la Justica (see map) rather than through the main entrance.
+If your allocated time is first thing in the morning, and you already have your tickets in hand, you can enter through the Puerta de la Justica (see map) rather than through the main entrance.
 This will save time as the Palaces are only five minutes walk from this entrance.
 This is also recommended for those with reduced mobility who want to start their visit at the Palaces.

 Those who have been allocated a later time can be a bit more flexible about the order in which they visit the various areas of the Alhambra.